telekom-security/tpotce/README.md

     ```
     docker compose up -d
     ```
+    Before starting T-Pot, make sure Docker is running on your system.
 10. During the first time running `docker-compose up`, you may encounter some issues.
 Check the [Installation Issues](#installation-issues) section to solve them.
 11. To Stop T-Pot press: `CTRL-C` (it if was running in the foreground) and / or `docker compose down -v` to stop T-Pot entirely.